mariosotil/river-framework/README.md

 <img src="http://www.riverframework.org/images/river-header.png" /><br/>
 [![Project Stats](https://www.openhub.net/p/river-framework/widgets/project_thin_badge.gif)](https://www.openhub.net/p/river-framework)

-## What is the River Framework?
+## A single interface for different NoSQL databases

 It is an Object-Document Mapper Framework for NoSQL databases in **development stage**.
-Here you will find about the development itself: current and next features, known issues, dependencies, binaries, maven, demos, and, of course, the source code :-)  You can read about the project at its [website](http://www.riverframework.org)
+Here you will find about the development itself: current and next features, known issues, dependencies, binaries, maven, demos, and, of course, the source code :-)  You will find a presentation about the project at its [website](http://www.riverframework.org)

 ## Features

-### The current version (0.2.10) has the following features:
+### The current version (0.2.11) has the following features:

 - Compiled for Java 1.6+
 - Uses the Java Logging API